 This Plan was originally effective on November 24, 1936.
-The Plan has been amended since it was originally effective and this SPD reflects the provisions of the Plan in effect as of January 1, 2022.
+The amended and restated provisions of the Plan become effective on September 1, 2019.

 Other Plan Information

 Plan Year.
 The Plan's records are maintained on a twelve-month period of time.
 This is known as the Plan Year.
 The Plan Year ends on June 30th.